As the weather heats up, you rely on your car’s air conditioner to keep you cool and comfortable.

 First, check to see if your car is low on refrigerant.

-If it is, you’ll need to add more in order to get the cold air flowing again.
+If it is, you’ll need to add more to get the cold air flowing again.

 You can usually find refrigerant at auto parts stores.